 Next, we analyze how the application interacts with the user and the user with it.
 We will start by analyzing the interface.

 When it opens, a window is displayed with different options to start our wanderings in the app.
-In total, we have 5 possible options, which would be: Alphabet, Letter Exercises, Word Exercises, Number Exercises, Phrase Exercises.
+In total, we have 5 possible options, which would be: Alphabet, Letters Exercises, Word Exercises, Numbers Exercises, Phrases Exercises.